 You can recover compensation even if you are up to 99% to blame for the accident.
 Your share of fault directly reduces the amount of money you recover.
 If you suffered $100,000 in damages, but you are found 25% to blame, you can recover $75,000.

 Insurance companies may use comparative negligence to shift blame.
 Do not allow an insurance company to unfairly blame you or increase your share of fault to escape liability.
 Our St. Louis truck accident attorneys will help you fight back against these attempts.

 We’ll Fight to Recover Compensation for All of Your Commercial Vehicle Accident Injuries

 A commercial vehicle collision often results in serious, life-changing injuries, especially for occupants of passenger cars.
-The Bradley Law Firm is committed to helping you seek the maximum compensation available by law for all of the injuries you sustained.
+Bradley Law Personal Injury Lawyers is committed to helping you seek the maximum compensation available by law for all of the injuries you sustained.

 We represent victims who have suffered: